Tigers Respect

 • Stalking: Actions that would cause someone to fear for their safety, including following, surveilling, or threatening a person or their property

-The university's Policy on Sexual Harassment and other Sexual Misconduct (06.01.60) applies to all students, faculty, and staff regardless of sex, sexual orientation, gender expression and gender identity.
+The university's Policy on Sex Discrimination, Sex-Based Harassment, and Retaliation (06.01.60) applies to all students, faculty, and staff regardless of sex, sexual orientation, gender expression and gender identity.
 It prohibits all forms of sexual misconduct and sexual violence.
 Retaliation against any individual who reports, testifies, assists, or participates in a sexual misconduct investigation, hearing, or proceeding, is prohibited.
 Retaliation includes retaliatory harassment, intimidation, threats and coercion.

 What is consent?